-Want to seize the opportunity these consumers represent?
-Here are some new, niche business ideas for entrepreneurs hoping to capitalize on this growing market.
+Want to seize the opportunity this growing segment of consumers represent?
+Here are some niche business ideas for entrepreneurs hoping to capitalize on this growing market.
+[Ready to start a business?
+Visit our step-by-step guide to get started.]

 The financial aspects of retirement are important issues both for retirees and families with elderly members, who may require expensive care.
 Financial planning for seniors has several niches, including educating seniors who want to learn about financial and investment management.